AET-CS/aet-cs.github.io/white/CS10/calendar.md

     - Post test rest day
 - 5/12 (Monday)
     - Binary trees: FindMin, Delete, Find
-    - Add these methods to your code: FindMin returns an int, Delete returns a new tree, Find returns boolean
+    - Add these methods to your code: FindMin returns an int, Delete returns void, Find returns boolean
     - Make your own tester and then test with supplied BinaryTreeTester.java
     - Submit on JavaDrop (Binary Day 2)